Retirement stories: charity founder and MBE

 'I’m involved in several projects at Chiltern Place too, including being an advocate and launching a travel club.

 'At some point I might do the "taking it easy style of retirement", but it won’t be any time soon!'

 Retirement living was right from the start

 'One thing I’ve found since moving in which I hadn’t thought about is that you’re moving into a community, not a block of apartments.
 Everyone is always around and knows one another which is lovely.’

-The McCarthy Stone team at Chiltern Place worked closely with Miss Pearce to ensure her move was as smooth as possible.
+'Moving to Chiltern Place has enabled me to enjoy spending my time on all my favourite things.
+I love the fact that there’s always something going on.'The McCarthy Stone team at Chiltern Place worked closely with Pat to ensure her move was as smooth as possible.

-“I loved my old home, which had a cottage feel, but I also love the modern design of my new apartment.
+‘I loved my old home, which had a cottage feel, but I also love the modern design of my new apartment.
 I had a Jacuzzi bath in my old home and I thought I was going to miss it, but I actually don’t as my new wet room is ideal.
 The whole apartment has been well thought out, the kitchen is lovely and the appliances are great.
 I’ve even got two store rooms.

-“As soon as I moved, it was like shutting the door on one chapter of my life and opening another new and exciting one.
+‘As soon as I moved, it was like shutting the door on one chapter of my life and opening another new and exciting one.
 I also feel incredibly secure.
 I came back about half past midnight one night and as I entered the main entrance and the doors shut behind me and I remember thinking how secure I feel walking up to my apartment.
 It’s nice to know that there is someone on duty 24/7 so that if you weren’t well in the night, you’ve always got someone you can ring.

-“I would say to anyone thinking of moving into a McCarthy Stone development, don’t think twice.
+‘I would say to anyone thinking of moving into a McCarthy Stone development, don’t think twice.
 Go ahead and do it!
 I’m the youngest one here so I would say to people, don’t leave it too late.
-Do it while you are able to enjoy your new lifestyle to the full.”
+Do it while you are able to enjoy your new lifestyle to the full.’